wking/swc-boot-camps/UsingVersionControl.md

 ```
     git help checkout
 ```
-1. Google, it has all the answers
+1. Any other problems Google it, Google has all the answers

-### Creating a repository
+## Creating a repository

 Scenario - you wish to create a web site.
 You want to work on it from various machines and may invite colleagues to work on it too.